-Thank you for your interest in serving as a member of the Maple City Market (MCM) Board of Directors.
+Thank you for your interest in serving as a member of the Maple City Market (MCM) Board of Directors!
 As you know, MCM is so much more than just a grocery store.
-MCM's 3,000+ Co-op Member-Owners and 20+ employees are building community.
-MCM not only provides an outstanding selection of natural, local, and organic foods, but unlike our competition, we are committed to our Ends, Cooperative Values and Principles.
+MCM's 2,000+ Co-op Member-Owners and 20+ employees are building community.
+MCM not only provides an outstanding selection of natural, local, and organic foods, but unlike our competition, we are committed to achieving our Ends and carrying out the Values and Principles of Co-operation.